Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 Fig.~\ref{fig:morph_all.png} illustrates the DM projection along the z-direction at $z \approx 6$, showing identified progenitor halos distributed at local density peaks.
 Different length scales are applied to each set for optimal illustration.
 The progenitor halos are depicted as circles with radii corresponding to their virial radii and are color-coded for distinction.
 The progenitors are numbered according to their virial mass at $z \approx 6$, with the most massive progenitor in each set labeled as {\sc prog1} (red).
 Progenitors with a stellar mass contribution below 5\% of the total stellar mass are uniformly colored grey in the plot.

-We find that more massive halos tend to have more star-forming progenitors.
-For example, as shown in Fig.~\ref{fig:morph_all.png}, {\sc Halo1} has only one star-forming progenitor, {\sc prog1}.
-The lack of star formation in other progenitors might be due to {\sc Halo1}'s relatively small virial mass of $M_{\rm vir, \ z = 0} \approx 1.8 \times 10^{8} \Msun$, which results in slower mass growth compared to other halos.
-In contrast, {\sc Halo5}, which is approximately ten times more massive than {\sc Halo1} with a mass of $M_{\rm vir, \ z = 0} \approx 1.17 \times 10^{9} \Msun$, has a total of 14 star-forming progenitor halos, including progenitor halos with stellar mass less than 5\% of the total.
+We find that the number of star-forming progenitors is associated with the final halo mass at $z=0$.
+For example, as shown in Fig.~\ref{fig:morph_all.png}, {\sc Halo1} has only one star-forming progenitor halo, {\sc prog1}, likely due to {\sc Halo1}'s relatively small virial mass of $M_{\rm vir, \ z = 0} \approx 1.8 \times 10^{8} \Msun$.
+In contrast, {\sc Halo5}, which is approximately ten times more massive than {\sc Halo1} with a mass of $M_{\rm vir, \ z = 0} \approx 1.17 \times 10^{9} \Msun$, has a total of 14 star-forming progenitor halos, including those with stellar mass less than 5\% of the total.
 However, this trend is not strictly linear, as the most massive {\sc Halo6}, showing a greater virial mass than {\sc Halo5} at $M_{\rm vir, \ z=0} \approx 1.27 \times 10^{9} \Msun$, has 7 star-forming progenitors, which is half the number of progenitors in {\sc Halo5}.